Updated August 2014

 Enhancing Student Education

-- 1 student from Wallace County is currently studying at KU Medical Center.
+- 1 student from Wallace County is studying at KU Medical Center.

-- 30 K-12 students in Wallace County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the Area Health Education Centers and Office for Cultural Enhancement and Diversity.
+- 12 high school students in Wallace County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
+These events were hosted by University of Kansas Area Health Education Center.

 - Wallace County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.